epomatti/az-vm-monitor-logs/README.md

-# Azure VM + Monitor Agent
+# Azure VM Monitoring with the Azure Monitor Agent (AMA)

-Native monitoring with Azure VMs using the Azure Monitor Agent.
+Native monitoring with Azure VMs using the Azure Monitor Agent (AMA).

-Two methods are implemented:
+Different methods are implemented in this repository:

-- `infra` - Data collection (direct configuration with Terraform)
+- `/infra` - Data collection (direct configuration with Terraform)
-- `infra2` - Monitor VM Insights
+- `/infra2` - Monitor VM Insights
-- `infra3` - Custom Logs / Application + Diagnosis (incoming)
+- `/infra3` - Custom Logs / Application + Diagnosis (incoming)

-## Data Collection
+## Infra 1️ - Data Collection Rules

 For the Azure Monitor Agent, check the [requirements][1].